Specialised treatment for emetophobia

 - Travelling by public transport in a more relaxed way

-- Going out without constantly being on alert
+- Going out without constantly being alert

-Intake session
+Intake

 Treatment session

-Test
+Test session

 More than 3,000 people have overcome their phobia at Kindt Clinics